 Justice Forward

-Help support Justice Forward (formerly Harris County Drug Court Foundation) and the Success Through Addiction Recovery (STAR) Program.
+Help support Justice Forward and its Success Through Addiction Recovery (STAR) Program.
 STAR is an alternative to incarceration for long term drug addicts who have been arrested for a drug or drug related offense.
-Emerson was instrumental in the formation of the Drug Court in Harris County.
+Emerson was instrumental in the formation of the Drug Court in Harris County, established by Emerson members in 2006 as the Harris County Drug Court Foundation.

 Contribute to the Share The Plate collection

-Non-profits are nominated by members of the congregation and selected by the Charitable Outreach Committee.
-Each Sunday, 75% goes to the recipient listed in the weekly e-blast.
-See the Share The Plate page for the list of organizations that have been selected for this year.
+Each month, the entire plate collection is donated to a non-profit organization nominated by a member of the congregation.
+75% goes to the recipient listed in the weekly e-blast.
+See the Share The Plate page for details.

 Meals on Wheels (Interfaith Ministries of Greater Houston).
 Each Sunday, 25% of the Share-the-Plate collection is donated to Meals on Wheels.
 This longstanding program delivers a meal to home-bound seniors over 60 and their spouses.
 The drivers deliver breakfast and weekend meals to the most frail and isolated seniors.
 This nutritional support helps seniors stay independent and in their own homes.